How to Include Relevant Coursework on a Resume (with Examples)

 One thing that many recent college graduates have in common with one another is a general lack of work experience.
-That lack of experience can sometimes make it difficult for them to construct a resume that sells their potential to be the best candidate for a job.
-Fortunately, there are ways to still create a strong and compelling resume, even without experience.
-For example, did you take classes that might be relevant to the position?
-If so, including relevant coursework on your resume may be the perfect solution to your resume challenges.
+That lack of experience can sometimes make it difficult to construct a compelling resume that lands interviews.

 What is relevant coursework?